mathvdd/TRAPPIST-utils/README.md

     -------
     None.

-**plot_haserprofile**(input_dir, output_dir=None):
+**plot_haserprofile**(input_dir, output_dir=None, solocomet=False, comet_name=''):

-    Plot the flux profile for the NB images, the continuum, their difference and the Haser model.
-    Create a png for each NB image.
+    """
+    Same as plot_centering + a plot of the radial profile Create a png for each image with the centering given by the pipeline at a radius of 5'' and 10 000 km.

     Parameters
     ----------
     input_dir : str
-        path of the folder containing the image and outputhaser-BC (typicaly tmpout) output_dir : str, optional
+        path of the folder containing the image and centerlist (typicaly tmpout) output_dir : str, optional
         path for outputting the images.
 If None, uses input_dir.
 The default is None.
+    solocomet: boolean, optional
+        if solocomet = True, only the last reduced image (the last in the centerlist) will be replotted comet_name : str, optional
+        name of the comet for the plot tile. default is ''

     Returns
     -------